mtigas/django-gpg-sign-middleware/README.md

 site into a static HTML form** -- like [django-medusa](https://github.com/mtigas/django-medusa/).
-Generating your site statically ahead of time doesn't expose your PGP key to would-be server attackers, and allows you to verify page integrity across mirrors or other distribution mechanisms (like local area meshnets or content distributed via sneakernet or etc).
+Generating your site statically ahead of time doesn't expose your PGP key to would-be server attackers, and signing at this time (instead of at serve-time) allows you to verify page integrity across mirrors or even when using alternative distribution mechanisms (like local area meshnets or content distributed via torrent or sneakernet or etc).

 **Why not detached signatures or something in HTTP headers or etc?** Mostly out of laziness: doing it this way allows a simple `curl $URL | gpg` to verify a